What Is a Stenographer?

 A stenographer may use a method of court reporting called electronic reporting.
 Audio equipment is used to record court proceedings, and a stenographer monitors the process by taking notes, identifying speakers and listening to the recording to ensure that audio quality is maintained.

 Another method of court reporting is voice writing.
 The stenographer speaks directly into a hand-held mask, which contains a microphone called a voice silencer.
 People in the courtroom cannot hear what is being said by the stenographer.
 Voice writers record everything said by judges, witnesses, attorneys and other parties to the proceedings.
 This process also includes transcribing gestures and emotional reactions.
 The stenographer prepares a transcript of the court proceedings after the session is ended.

 Stenographers typically need to earn a certificate or an associate's degree.
 Programs generally include coursework in legal terminology and English grammar, though the types of technology taught vary.
 Learning to use a stenotype machine generally requires more training than other methods.

 Graduates from a stenography or court reporting program often need to earn professional licensure or certification.
 Several states require individuals to hold the Registered Professional Reporter credential.

 According to the U.S. Bureau of Labor Statistics (BLS), graduates from a court reporting or stenography program can expect modest employment prospects.
-A 3% increase in employment of court reporters is expected in the 2016-2026 decade; this is a slower than average growth rate.
+A 9% increase in employment of court reporters is expected in the 2019-2029 decade; this is a much faster than average growth rate.
 Stenographers who are familiar with Communication Access Real-Time Translation (CART) or other captioning methods may have more opportunities.
-Also per the BLS, the average salary of court reporters was $62,390 in 2018.
+Also per the BLS, the average salary of court reporters was $64,990 in 2019.